Next Book in the Series Browse A–Z

 8 books Started 1995 Latest 2017

-The Chronological Inspector Troy is a Police Procedural / Crime Fiction series by John Lawton, comprising 8 books published between 1995 and 2017.
-This page lists the books in chronological story order.
+The Chronological Inspector Troy is a Police Procedural / Crime Fiction series by John Lawton, made up of 8 books published between 1995 and 2017.
+It begins with Black Out (1995), and is best read in publication order.
+The most recent entry is Friends and Traitors (2017), spanning 22 years of storytelling.

 More series by John Lawton